- Jack Goldsworthy and the Historic Sunset Gas Station

 We didn't know about soap box derby races.
 We certainly didn't know that the Bay Area (all of California?) semifinals were held on Sunset Boulevard every summer!

-The rules clearly stated that each car (or “coaster”) had to be made by the boy entering the race—not by an adult—and had to meet specific guidelines concerning weight, wheels, mode of construction, and more.
+The rules clearly stated that each car (or "coaster") had to be made by the boy entering the race--not by an adult--and had to meet specific guidelines concerning weight, wheels, mode of construction, materials cost, --no more than $10!--, and more.

 Chevrolet sponsored the national event from 1935 to 1972, hosting finalists during the days preceding the race in Akron and providing prizes (usually partial or full college scholarships).
 Local newspapers sponsored the semifinal races in cities around the country.
 In 1937, the race went international, with races in South Africa, Hawaii (not yet a U.S. state), Mexico, and Canada.
 At its peak in 1972, entrants came from 250 cities in the United States, as well as from Germany, Canada, and the Philippines.